 - Appointments to Board Committees

-The Committee shall (i) make recommendations to the Board regarding Board committee membership and (ii) identify qualified Board members to fill vacancies on any committee of the Board and recommend that the Board appoint the identified member or members to such Board committee.
-In recommending a candidate for appointment to a particular Board committee, the Committee shall consider any required qualifications as set forth in the applicable Board committee’s charter, the needs of such committee in light of its purpose and responsibilities and the existing composition of such committee, the benefits of periodic rotation of Board committee members and any other factors the Committee deems appropriate.
+The Committee shall (i) make recommendations to the Board regarding Board committee membership, including the chairmanship of the committees and (ii) identify, and recommend to the Board for appointment, qualified Board members to fill vacancies or serve as chair on any committee of the Board.
+In recommending a candidate for appointment as a member or chair to a particular Board committee, the Committee shall consider any required qualifications as set forth in the applicable Board committee’s charter, the needs of such committee in light of its purpose and responsibilities and the existing composition of such committee, the benefits of periodic rotation of Board committee members and chairs and any other factors the Committee deems appropriate.

 - Corporate Governance